Contract of agency: Features and Distinctiveness

 - Circumstantial authority- doing something according to the circumstances of the case

 - Ali owns a shop in Bihar but lives in Mumbai.
 His shop is managed by a person named John.
 John takes care of the deals regarding the shop and buys goods from a person named Ram, with Ali’s knowledge.
 In this case, John has implied authorityfrom Ali to buy these goods.

 - Soham employed Abhay, who is a shipbuilder to build ships for him.
 In doing so, Abhay may legally buy all the material necessary to build the ships.

-Case of Agency
+Case of Contract of Agency

 In this case, as per the salary saving scheme of L.I.C, the employer was supposed to deduct the premium from the employee’s salary and deposit it with L.I.C.
 Upon the death of the employee, it was found by his heirs that the employer has defaulted in doing so, causing the policy to lapse.

 A clause in the acceptance letter was referred to, in which the employer had said that he would act as the agent of the employee and not as that of L.I.C.
 It was held that the employer was acting as the agent of the company, thereby making the company (L.I.C) responsible as a Principal due to the fault of the Agent (the employer).

 Generally, there exists no agency between a husband and wife, except in cases where it has expressly or impliedly been sanctioned that either of them would do certain acts or transactions as the agent of the other.
 That is, a relationship of agency can come into existence between the two through contract, appointment, or ratification.
 A husband is responsible for necessaries to his wife when they are living apart due to the husband’s fault.

 This results in an agency of necessity where the wife can use her husband’s credit for what is necessary for her to live.
 But in cases where they are separated because of the wife’s own whims or faults, for no just reason, the husband is not liable for the wife’s necessaries.